wakeupingear/MMOMaker/README.md

 A sample project is included in the `ExampleGame` folder.

 An early version of this framework was used in [Tiny Headed Game](thkgame.com), a free to play MMO for HTML.
-The server code is less efficient and uses a different system for sending buffers, but the underlying code base is similar to MMOEngine.
+The server code is less efficient and uses a different system for sending buffers, but the underlying code base is similar to MMOMaker.
 This project is deployed on two AWS Elastic Beanstalk accounts, one for the Cluster and one for the Nodes.

 For more examples of usage, check out some of the projects on [my website](http://willfarhat.com).